dalynsw/bustake-site/docs/language.md

 ```

 ### audio
-The `audio` statement creates a audio object.
+The `audio` statement creates an audio object.
 The object can be accessed by the name.

 ```audio
 audio name='ivr_department_menu', voice='alice', file='departments_menu_file_name', tts='press 1 for sales department, press 2 for support department, press 3 for booking an appointment.';